 Let’s first remember what a citation in local search is.
 I define a citation as an occurrence of business information, specifically name, address, phone number (NAP) on the web.
 Citations are important because we local SEOs say so.
 That and they have shown (when created) to positively influence rankings in local search results.

 Some month’s back, two gentlemen whom I have had the pleasure of meeting, David Mihm (Moz’s recent acquisition) and Darren Shaw (Mister citation himself) set out on the local SEO, data junkies wet dream of a journey to find the best citations.
-They leveraged Darren’s Local Citation Finder, and developer know how, and dug around, revealing data worth its weight in gold.
+They leveraged Darren Shaw’s Local Citation Finder, and developer know how, and dug around, revealing data worth its weight in gold.
 You can find the results here and here.

 I have tremendous admiration for these guys and the work they do, but I thought it could use a third pair of eyes, and so a few months back I eluded to research of my own on my Local SEO blog.
 Here is why we did it, how we did it, and the resulting…results: